 Where We Are Now

 Today, Cornerstone Church is situated on 23 acres.
 Our current worship facility is approximately 90,000 square feet in size.
 The facility includes a 3,200 seat sanctuary, a 200-voice choir rehearsal suite, and 10,000 square feet of nursery space.
-We also have a 25,000 square foot Family Life Center that houses our children’s ministry; a 9,500 square foot youth building; and a 10,500 square foot Christian Education and office complex—a total multiplex of 135,000 square feet.
+We also have a 25,000 square foot Family Life Center that houses our children’s ministry and a Christian Education building—a total multiplex of 135,000 square feet.

-Cornerstone currently holds a 10AM service on Sunday and a Saturday service at 5PM.
+Cornerstone currently holds an 8:20AM & 10:30AM service on Sunday, with a Wednesday night service at 6:30PM.
 At present, we average over 3,600 during our weekend services.

 In September of 2006, we completed a 30,000 square foot three-story building which houses a state-licensed Christian Preschool for infants and Pre-K children, open from 6:30AM – 6PM, five days a week.
 Also, in this building is a two-story indoor playground and two floors of adult education classrooms.